-For example, say your business sells boutique clothes.
-If you did an Amazon.com search and found that people frequently purchased several complementary clothing items of the same brand at once, you can assume people value the taste of that brand.
+Alternatively, say your business sells boutique clothes.
+If you did an Amazon.com search and found that people frequently purchase several complementary clothing items of the same brand at once, you can assume people value the taste of that brand.

 Of course, there are always outliers, but if a vast majority of the comments all say the same thing, you know in what direction you need to go.
-Happy customers will freely choose to opt in for emails, and will be more likely to share your content with others.
+Happy customers will freely choose to opt-in for emails and will be more likely to share your content with others.

 Create Compelling Content People Want to Read